asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 because their organizational structure is creating too much friction between feature inception and delivery.
 They design into their processes an incredible amount of handoffs to get a single feature into production.
-If the time it takes a feature to get from inception to production takes months and not days there is a problem with the system. **If software is your business this should be concerning, your competition will find a way to deliver features in days and be able to deliver several times per day.**
+If the time it takes a feature to get from inception to production takes months and not days, there is a problem with the system. **If software is your business this should be concerning.
+Your competition will find a way to deliver features in days and be able to deliver several times per day.**

 ### Increase in Meetings